 Identify our Associated Fear(s).
 One way to identify our anxiety is to ask ourselves the following: What is problematic for me in the situation?
 How do I feel (physically, intellectually, emotionally, spiritually)?
 What is my specific concern or worry?
 What is the worst thing that could happen to me?
 What do I imagine might happen to me?

 Unmask our Corresponding ANT(s).
 We determine how we express our anxiety.
 What are our involuntary emotional expressions or images?
-It helps to visualize the situation and our associated feared reactions.
+How do we negatively self-label?
 What do we tell ourselves?
-“No one will talk to me.”
-I’ll say something stupid.”
-“I’m a loser.”
+“I am incompetent.”
+“I am stupid.”

-Examine and Analyze Our Fear(s) and Corresponding ANTs.
-What are the causes and trajectory of the negative self-beliefs that precipitate our fears and anxieties?
-Discovery approaches include cognitive-behavioral modification, cognitive comprehension, introspection, and the vertical arrow technique.
-Psychoanalysis can help us discover the origins, but recovery is a here-and-now solution
+Examine and Analyze Our Fear(s) and ANTs.
+What are the origins of our fears and anxieties?
+Discovery approaches include cognitive comprehension, introspection, psychoeducation, and the vertical arrow technique.

 Generate Rational Responses.
-Through recovery approaches, we learn to identify and accept the irrationality of our fears and ANTs.
-We discover and analyze the cognitive distortions that we employ to validate or misrepresent our fears.
+We become mindful of the irrationality and self-destructive nature of our fears and ANTs.
+We discover and analyze the cognitive distortions that we use to validate or reinforce our fears.
 Then we devise rational responses to counter our false assumptions.
 The character motivations of psychobiography and positive psychology are useful here.

 Reconstruct Our Thought Patterns.
 Through proactive neuroplasticity and cognitive approaches, we convert our thought patterns by replacing or overwhelming our toxic thoughts and behaviors with healthy productive ones.
 The process is facilitated by the rapid, concentrated, neurological stimulation of DRNI (the deliberate, repetitive neural input of information).

 Devise a Structured Plan for Our Feared Situations(s).
-Utilizing our learned tools and techniques, we develop a plan to challenge our situational fears and anxieties by incorporating predetermined and targeted, coping mechanisms and skills.
-Together, we will create a structured blueprint in Chapter Twenty-Two.
+Utilizing our learned tools and techniques, we develop a plan to challenge our situational fears and anxieties by devising a strategy and incorporating targeted coping mechanisms.

 Practice the Plan in Non-Threatening Simulated Situations.
 We strengthen our rational responses by repeatedly implementing the Plan in practiced exercises including role play and other workshop interactivities.
 Affirmative Visualization is a valuable scientific tool.